adobe/helix-cli/packages/browser-injectables/README.md

 ## Purpose

-This package isolates browser-specific code and testing infrastructure from the main Helix CLI, keeping dependencies like Playwright and web-test-runner separate from the core CLI functionality.
+This package isolates browser-specific code and testing infrastructure from the main AEM CLI, keeping dependencies like Playwright and web-test-runner separate from the core CLI functionality.

 ## Scripts